roma/roma/README.md

 ## Installation
 ### Install ROMA
-You can simply install ROMA and dependency libralies by using a "gems" command of Ruby as follows.
+You can simply install ROMA and dependency libralies by using a `gem` command of Ruby as follows.

 ```
 $ gem install roma